Types of ADCs: How They Work and What They’re Used For

 But this is before considering the impact of a technique known as noise shaping.

-Noise shaping shifts most of the quantization noise to higher frequencies.
 So, after applying noise shaping, the amount of quantization noise in the vicinity of the main (digitized) signal’s frequency is reduced as most of the noise shifts to higher frequencies.

-After applying both noise shaping and oversampling, therefore, the SNR improvement is much higher than 3 dB for a 2x increase in oversampling—it can be as high as 9 dB or 15 dB, for instance, depending on circuit design.
+After applying both noise shaping and oversampling, the SNR improvement is much higher than 3 dB for a 2x increase in oversampling—it can be as high as 9 dB or 15 dB, for instance, depending on circuit design.

 Bringing it all together—how delta-sigma conversion works